Generic Feasibility Assessment

 Generic Feasibility Assessment (GFA)

-GFA is a tool which aims to help policymakers understand the challenges and benefits between different types of nuclear reactor system.
-Not all reactor systems are the same, and this tool uses an easy to understand grid system (Figure 1) to display the strengths and weaknesses of up to two systems compared to a reference system.
+GFA uses an easy to understand grid system (Figure 1) to display the strengths and weaknesses of up to two systems compared to a reference system.
 Systems have been assessed across a range of attributes, which have been combined into 12 "Strategic Attributes".
+Beneath each Strategic Attribute (represented in GFA as circles) are one or more Discriminators (represented as squares) which inform the Strategic Attribute rating.

 An example of a typical GFA output.

 Figure 1.
-Example GFA Output
+Example GFA Output.

 Click here to start using GFA